centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 The INSERT privilege will only be used during the installation process in order to create new Centreon Broker output.
 It will be revoked later.

-### Centreon MAP server
+### Centreon MAP (Legacy) server

-If you installed your Centreon MAP server from a "fresh CentOS installation" you need to install the `centreon-release` package:
+If you installed your Centreon MAP (Legacy) server from a "fresh CentOS installation" you need to install the `centreon-release` package:

 <Tabs groupId="sync">